 You can also start a bulk import from the results page for a Query Audit by selecting the "Import Queries" option in the "Actions" menu.

-- There are a few reasons we may fail to process a query during a batch import, including:
+There are a few reasons we may fail to process a query during a bulk import, including:

 - The SQL query is invalid.

-- The SQL query is valid, but it references a table that is in a different project/warehouse than you Single Origin Connector.
+- The SQL query is valid but references a table in a different project/warehouse than your Single Origin Connector.
 In this case, we do not have schema metadata for the table.